Kirrawe Indigenous Corporation

 The Directors would like to acknowledge and thank Medicare Local, the Queensland Community Benefit Fund, Queensland Department of Communities, Child Safety and Disability Services, Queensland Department of Aboriginal and Torres Strait Islander and Multicultural Affairs, Queensland Department of Education, Training and Employment, Gold Coast City Council, FaHCSIA, The Healing Foundation, Stolen Generation Alliance, Child Protection Week Committee, the Rotary Club of Southport and Wesley Mission for their support.

-Kirrawe Representatives attended ACNC training/Workshops to ensure compliance with the national accountability system.
+Kirrawe also continues to comply with the ACNC our national accountability system.

 Acknowledge Traditional Custodians